Iain-Crowe/LANChat/README.md

 # LANChat

 LANChat is a simple chat application that runs over LAN.
-Currently LANChat has a CLI that will be eventually turned into a full GUI.
+Currently, LANChat has a CLI that will be developed into a full GUI.

 ## Features